-Database Character Set Should Be UTF-8 The database character set should be UTF-8 to accommodate all possible characters.
-However, if a customer is absolutely certain that the data to be stored in the registry contains characters of a specific country or region (such as western Europe), the customer may use the appropriate database character set.
+Database Character Set Should Be UTF-8

+The database character set should be UTF-8 to accommodate all possible characters.
+However, you are absolutely certain that the data to be stored in the registry contains characters of a specific country or region (such as western Europe), you can use the appropriate database character set.